 top of page

-Meydad Eliyahu is an artist, a curator and educator who lives and works in Jerusalem.
+Meydad Eliyahu (b.
+1983, Mesilat Zion) is an artist, curator, and educator based in Jerusalem.

-Eliyahu graduated the Jerusalem Studio school master class (2008), and has also studied at the summer program of the International school of Painting, Drawing & Sculpture in Italy (2006), studied printmaking at the Jerusalem print workshop (2009-2010) and practiced Japanese and Chinese calligraphy and ink painting under Master Kazuo Ishii (2009-2011).
+He has taught at several institutions and contributed to many socially engaged art projects over the past decade.
+Eliyahu trained at the Jerusalem Studio School Master Class (2008), participated in the Summer Program at the International School of Painting, Drawing & Sculpture in Italy (2006), studied printmaking at the Jerusalem Print Workshop (2009–2010), and practiced Japanese and Chinese calligraphy and ink painting under Master Kazuo Ishii (2009–2011).

 bottom of page